A World Class Educational Facility Created in Partnership with the

 San Diego Unified School District.

-You’re invited to take a sneak peek inside the new Living Lab in advance of our grand opening later this year.
-Every Thursday, Ocean Discovery team members will welcome you to the Living Lab with an all-access tour of this state-of-the-art science education facility.
+You’re invited to see the Living Lab and our programs in action.
+Every Wednesday, Ocean Discovery welcomes you to the Living Lab with an all-access tour of this state-of-the-art science education facility.
 While our tours on hold due to the ongoing COVID-19 pandemic, we look forward to the time when we’ll host our visitor tours once again.
 Stay tuned for more updates!

-This year, Ocean Discovery Institute will open a state-of-the-art Living Lab, in the heart of City Heights.
+Ocean Discovery Institute now operates from our state-of-the-art Living Lab, in the heart of City Heights.
 Founded in 1999, Ocean Discovery Institute uses ocean science to empower young people from urban, underserved communities to transform their lives, community, and our world as scientific and environmental leaders.
-Today, we reach 4,500 young people each year through classroom and out-of-school programming, resulting in higher test scores, higher graduation rates, and many graduates obtaining careers in biotech, environmental consulting, technology, and engineering.
+Today, we reach 6,000 young people each year through classroom and out-of-school programming, resulting in higher test scores, higher graduation rates, and many graduates obtaining careers in biotech, environmental consulting, technology, and engineering.
 Because of our students’ accomplishments, Ocean Discovery was recognized by The White House, through the Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring.

 Built in partnership with the San Diego Unified School District, the Living Lab will enable Ocean Discovery to reach all 10,000 children in this community, increase quality and frequency of programming, and expand the roles of families, teachers, and mentors.
-Most importantly, the Living Lab will encourage City Heights students to further explore science and conservation as they grow their educational and career goals.
+Most importantly, the Living Lab encourages City Heights students to further explore science and conservation as they grow their educational and career goals.